 Furthermore, the distribution of data centers means that anyone using the Windows 365 Cloud PC won’t have to worry about a data center being possibly taken down.
 The redundancies in the system will make sure that your data remains secure and available.

-The vast resources available to Microsoft mean that they are well placed to withstand just about any unforeseen disruptive events, such as hardware/software failure, natural disasters, and power outages, to ensure high application availability and business continuity.
+The vast resources available to Microsoft mean that they are well placed to withstand just about any unforeseen disruptive events.
+These include hardware/software failures, natural disasters, and power outages.
+Microsoft resources also ensure high application availability and business continuity.

 If there’s anything that just about every business has had in common over the last few years it has been the challenge of accessibility.
 During a certain period, the global pandemic had managed to bring businesses to barely a crawl.
 Others were brought to a grinding halt.
 The economic repercussions have been evident for everyone to see and it has not been a pleasant situation.